DomenicBianchi01/GryphEats/README.md

 After placing an order, the student will receive two notifications:

 1. Once the restaurant/staff members acknowledges the order and taps the "Begin Order" button.
-2. Once the order is ready for pick up and the restaurant/staff member taps on the "Ready For Pick-up" button.
+2. Once the order is ready for pick up and the restaurant/staff member taps on the "Complete Order" button.

 ![Order-Notifications](https://github.com/DomenicBianchi01/GryphEats/blob/master/Videos/OrderNotifications.gif)